Vance Monument: Vance Monument Association

-In September 1897, the Asheville Daily Citizen noted, "The fact that George W. Pack gave about two–thirds of the money for the building of the memorial to Senator Vance speaks far more eloquently in Mr. Pack's favor than it does for the people of Senator Vance's old home county of Buncombe."
-However, there may have been hard feelings in Western North Carolina about Vance's decision to live in Charlotte after the Civil War.
-Regardless, contributions were made by the Buncombe County communities of Black Mountain, French Broad, and Swannanoa.
+In September 1897, the Asheville Daily Citizen noted, "The fact that George W. Pack gave about two-thirds of the money for the building of the memorial to Senator Vance speaks far more eloquently in Mr. Pack's favor than it does for the people of Senator Vance's old home county of Buncombe."
+Contributions were also made by the Buncombe County communities of Black Mountain, French Broad, and Swannanoa.

 Pack's goal for the monument was "to inspire civic pride and virtue in mountaineers".
-Both Pack and the association agreed that "There should be no attempt to erect a statue of the late Senator, as it would be impossible to secure anything appropriate for the fund that has been subscribed.
-There will be no attempt to reproduce a likeness of Senator Vance."
+Both Pack and the association agreed that the monument should not be a statue of Vance given the limited budget.
 The most popular idea discussed by the association was a granite shaft on a base.

-The association also appointed a Ladies Auxiliary to design and care for the grounds around the monument and raise funds for the dedication ceremony.
-Auxiliary members included Mrs. J. A. Burroughs, Mrs. M.E.
-Child, Miss Mary Erwin, Mrs. Hezekiah Alexander Gudger, Mrs. M. D. Long, Mrs. V. S. Lusk, Mrs. James Henry Rumbough, Mrs. J. H. Tucker, Miss Evelyn West, and Miss Annie Williams.
+The association appointed a Ladies Auxiliary to design and care for the grounds around the monument and raise funds for the dedication ceremony.
 So that the association could wrap up its operations after the monument's dedication, there was a call on May 6, 1898, asking donors to pay the final $75 due from subscriptions.
-On May 9, all by $35 had been paid.
+On May 9, all but $35 had been paid.

 Designer selection

 In June 1897, the association asked for bids to design "a single shaft fashioned after the Washington Monument and placed on a substantial pedestal".
 Designs for the monument were submitted by firms from Asheville; Atlanta, Georgia; Augusta, Georgia; Charlotte, North Carolina; Chattanooga, Tennessee; Greensboro, North Carolina; Mount Airy, North Carolina; Pacolet, South Carolina; and New England.
-F. M. Miles, a sculptor from of Asheville submitted two models, one of which was displayed at the A. Trifield cigar store on Patton Avenue in Asheville.
-However, the association indicated they preferred "a monument that is plain, in keeping with the plain, sturdy character of the man in whose memory it is to be erected."
+F. M. Miles, a sculptor from Asheville, submitted two models, one of which was displayed at the A. Trifield cigar store on Patton Avenue in Asheville.
+The association indicated they preferred "a monument that is plain, in keeping with the plain, sturdy character of the man in whose memory it is to be erected."